ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 ### Steps

-1. Set the final position of the front derailleur by following [<cite>Front Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RAFD010/).
+1. Set the final position of the front derailleur by following the chapters <strong>Installation/Removal</strong> and <strong>Securing</strong> of [<cite>Front Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RAFD010/).
 Torque the fixing screw to 5 Nm and screw in the support screw.
 Torque the screw also to 5 Nm.
 2. I do the adjustment of the high limit and low limit of the front derailleur with the E-Tube Project App on my phone in a later step.
+The front derailleur doesn´t have limit bolts!
-3. Adjust the the B-screw of the rear derailleur by following [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
+3. Adjust the the B-screw of the rear derailleur by following the chapter <strong>Adjusting the B-screw</strong> of [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
-4. Adjust the rear derailleur gear shifting by following [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
+4. Adjust the rear derailleur gear shifting by following the chapter <strong>Gear shifting adjustment</strong> of [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
 5. Set the high and low limits for the rear derailleur by following [<cite>Rear Derailleur (Di2) Dealer Manual</cite>](https://si.shimano.com/#/en/iDM/RARD010).
-6. Connect the E-Tube Project App on your phone with the rear derailleur.
+6. Set the high and low limits of the front derailleur with the E-Tube Project App.
+The bike needs to be in a repair stand so that you can rotate the cranks by hand.
+Connect the E-Tube Project App on your phone with the rear derailleur.
 Start the E-Tube App (Bluetooth must be activated on the phone).
 Press the function button of the rear derailleur until the LED flashes blue (0.5 - 2 seconds).
 The bicycle is ready to connect.
 Select the unit name displayed on screen.
-7. Set the high and low limits of the front derailleur with the E-Tube Project App.
-The bike needs to be in a repair stand so that you can rotate the cranks by hand.
+7. Open the <strong>Maintenance</strong> tab and under <strong>Derailleur adjustment</strong> select <strong>Front</strong> and follow the instructions of the app.

 ## Cut the brake hoses